DAINTINESS-Group/DelianCubeEngine/README.md

    * the dbc.ini connection file with the jdbc connection info

-## Usage
+## UsageA
 For v.0.1 - v.0.3, the usage is simple:
 1. Start your DBMS (MySQL) service, if not running
 2. Start the Server of the project
 3. Alternatives
 * Start the NaiveJavaClient of the project (query results are in the OutputFiles folder for the server and ClientCache for the client)
 * Start the MainApp client in the gui package.
-Its functionalities include launching queries from a stored file and loading tsv files.
+Its functionalities include launching queries from a stored file and loading tsv~~~~ files.
 * ... create a Client of your own (already having clients to work with interestingness and natural language queries)